Top 5 Ways Fraudsters Commit Identity Theft in 2024 [Updated]

 The attackers use voice calls to create a sense of urgency or importance, tricking individuals into revealing confidential information like credit card numbers, passwords, social security numbers, or account details.
 They may employ various tactics, such as impersonating a trusted authority figure, threatening consequences for non-compliance, or offering enticing rewards to manipulate victims into disclosing their personal information.

-Imposing via Social Media
+4. Social Media Scams

 Nowadays, businesses are leveraging social media to promote their services or products.
-Do you know the information you list you on social sites can expose you to fraud?
+Do you know the information you list on social sites can expose you to fraud?
 A survey conducted on 261 companies in the UK concluded that fraudsters steal crucial business information from social media sites.

-Social media platforms often contain a wealth of personal information about individuals, such as their full names, birthdates, locations, relationships, and even employment details.
 Imposters can exploit this information by impersonating the victim and using it to access their accounts or carry out fraudulent activities in their name.
 On top of that, impersonators can manipulate individuals on social media through social engineering tactics.

 They might establish a rapport with someone, gain their trust, and then convince them to reveal personal information or perform actions that compromise their identity.
-This could include providing login credentials, financial details, or even sharing scanned copies of official documents.
+This could include providing login credentials and financial details or even sharing scanned copies of official documents.

-Pharming
+5. Pharming

 For those who don’t know, pharming is a kind of online fraud that involves malicious code and fraudulent websites.
 A cyber attacker installs malicious code on a victim’s server, which automatically directs them to a bogus site without their consent, known as DNS cache poisoning.
 Thus they steal your personal information, such as credit card details, personal information to commit fraud.